HP888/messaging-system/README.md

 # Using as API

-Add this code to your maven dependencies.
+Add this code to your pom.xml file.

 ```xml
     <repositories>